comwes/mkpdfs-mkdocs-plugin/README.md

 ## Options

-This plugin support following options to allow you better handle the customisation of the generated PDF.
+This plugin supports following options to allow you better handle the customisation of the generated PDF.

 | Option | Description |